CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Correct

-Option A keeps the full rule.
-The outer shape remains divided into four equal portions, the grey and black sections are adjacent, and the inner shaded quarter matches the opposite outer portion.
+All three conditions hold.
+The outer shape is split into four equal quarters, the grey and black quarters are adjacent, and the inner circle's shaded quarter matches the colour of the outer quarter diagonally opposite it.
+Nothing in the rule is broken.

 B